nus-cs2103-AY2122S2/ip/docs/README.md

     - adds a task to the tasklist
 2. `event {event name} \at {when}`
     - adds a task that starts at a time to the tasklist
+    - time must be specified in YYYY-MM-DD
 3. `deadline {event name} \by {when}`
     - adds a task that is due at a particular time to the tasklist
+    - time must be specified in YYYY-MM-DD
 4. `mark {task number}`/`unmark {task number}`
     - marks/unmarks a task done
 5. `delete {task number}`